IQSS/dataverse/doc/sphinx-guides/source/api/native-api.rst

   curl "https://demo.dataverse.org/api/datasets/24/versions/1.0/files?limit=10&offset=20"

-Ordering criteria for sorting the results, like in the Dataverse UI, is also optionally supported.
+Ordering criteria for sorting the results is also optionally supported.
 In particular, by the following possible values:

 * ``NameAZ`` (Default)
 * ``NameZA``